Spiral model

 Spiral model (Boehm, 1988).
-A number of misconceptions stem from oversimplifications in this widely circulated diagram (there are some errors in this diagram).
+This widely circulated diagram conveys several misconceptions via oversimplifications, and a few errors in it.

 The spiral model is a risk-driven software development process model.
 Based on the unique risk patterns of a given project, the spiral model guides a team to adopt elements of one or more process models, such as incremental, waterfall, or evolutionary prototyping.

 History

 This model was first described by Barry Boehm in his 1986 paper, "A Spiral Model of Software Development and Enhancement."
-In 1988 Boehm published a similar paper to a wider audience.
+In 1988, Boehm published a similar paper to a wider audience.
 These papers introduce a diagram that has been reproduced in many subsequent publications discussing the spiral model.

 These early papers use the term "process model" to refer to the spiral model as well as to incremental, waterfall, prototyping, and other approaches.
 However, the spiral model's characteristic risk-driven blending of other process models' features is already present:

 [R]isk-driven subsetting of the spiral model steps allows the model to accommodate any appropriate mixture of a specification-oriented, prototype-oriented, simulation-oriented, automatic transformation-oriented, or other approach to software development.

 In later publications, Boehm describes the spiral model as a "process model generator," where choices based on a project's risks generate an appropriate process model for the project.
 Thus, the incremental, waterfall, prototyping, and other process models are special cases of the spiral model that fit the risk patterns of certain projects.

-Boehm also identifies a number of misconceptions arising from oversimplifications in the original spiral model diagram.
+Boehm also identifies several misconceptions arising from oversimplifications in the original spiral model diagram.
 He says the most dangerous of these misconceptions are: